khulnasoft-lab/distro-tracker/docs/admin/repositories.rst

 Setting up the package repositories
 ===================================

-In order to do its work, distro-tracker must know the repositiories to watch.
+In order to do its work, distro-tracker must know the repositories to watch.
 And among those you should define a default repository that will be used in priority for package specific information.